 However, this is a business/travel backpack with anti-theft features, such as RFID protection and lockable zippers, rather than calling it primarily an anti-theft bag.
 It isn’t just great as an anti-theft backpack, but a general travel backpack for guys.

 Shop For The Nomatic Travel Backpack

 - Capacities: 37L

 - Laptop sleeve

 - Internal Compression Strap

 - Triangle Front Pocket

 As far as design, the Knack Expandable Backpack is one of my favorites travel backpacks for men.
 The exterior and design of the pack are overwhelmingly positive.
-Compared to any of the other travel-specific bags I’ve had the chance to look at, it delivers high quality with nice features.
+Compared to any of the other travel-specific bags I’ve had the chance to look at, it delivers high quality with excellent features.